DRESS: A Continuous Framework for Structural Graph Refinement: Conclusion

 \section{Conclusion}

 We presented DRESS, a deterministic, parameter-free framework that assigns to any graph a canonical fingerprint vector in continuous space.
 The fingerprint is isomorphism-invariant, numerically stable ($d^* \in [0,2]^{|E|}$), and computed at $\mathcal{O}(m \cdot d_{\max})$ per iteration with guaranteed convergence (Theorem~\ref{thm:convergence}).
-As a consequence of its mathematical structure, Original-DRESS is provably at least as expressive as 2-WL (Theorem~\ref{thm:dress-2wl}), at a fraction of the cost ($\mathcal{O}(m \cdot d_{\max})$ vs.\ $\mathcal{O}(n^3)$).
-We generalized the equation to Motif-DRESS (arbitrary structural motifs) and Generalized-DRESS (abstract aggregation template), and introduced $\Delta$-DRESS, which breaks symmetry by vertex deletion. $\Delta$-DRESS empirically separates all 7{,}983 Strongly Regular Graphs in a comprehensive benchmark, and iterated deletion ($\Delta^k$-DRESS) climbs the CFI staircase with $(k{+}2)$-WL expressiveness at each depth~$k$.
-Because DRESS produces a real-valued edge vector with the same structural semantics as WL color refinement, it serves as a drop-in replacement for WL in downstream applications.
+As a consequence of its continuous mathematical structure, Original-DRESS acts as an exact, memory-efficient empirical equivalent to 2-WL (Theorem~\ref{thm:dress-2wl-bound}), with per-iteration cost $\mathcal{O}(m \cdot d_{\max})$ versus the naive per-round cost $\mathcal{O}(n^3)$ of 2-WL.
+We generalized the original equation to Motif-DRESS (arbitrary structural motifs) and Generalized-DRESS (abstract aggregation template), and introduced $\Delta$-DRESS, which breaks symmetry by vertex deletion. $\Delta$-DRESS empirically separates all 7{,}983 Strongly Regular Graphs in a comprehensive benchmark, and on the tested CFI instances ($k = 0,1,2,3$), $k$-deletion ($\Delta^k$-DRESS) empirically matches the $(k{+}2)$-WL boundary.
+Because DRESS produces a canonical fingerprint that encodes structural similarity at every scale, it serves as a principled, scalable, parameter-free descriptor for downstream graph analysis tasks.
 This has already been demonstrated in community detection~\cite{castrillo2018dynamicstructuralsimilaritygraphs, castrillo2018community}, where DRESS edge values naturally classify intra- and inter-community edges.
 An open-source implementation with bindings for C, C++, Python, Rust, Go, Julia, R, MATLAB, and WebAssembly is publicly available at \url{https://github.com/velicast/dress-graph}.